PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 |mac_unidentified_developer_override|

-The PATRIC icon will bounce in the dock, possibly for several seconds the first time, and then a Terminal window will open with the command line interface prompt:
+The BV-BRC icon will bounce in the dock, possibly for several seconds the first time, and then a Terminal window will open with the command line interface prompt: